Contributions from Googlers

 Contribution License Agreements (CLAs)

-Before accepting patches from non-Googlers, you must ensure the contributor has signed a Contributor License Agreement (CLA).
-See go/cla for complete instructions.
+Before accepting patches from non-Googlers to a project in a Google managed organization, you must ensure the contributor has signed a Contributor License Agreement (CLA).
+See go/cla for instructions.

-From a legal perspective, leaving “Copyright Google” in the headers does not affect the contributors’ rights.
+From a legal perspective, leaving “Copyright Google LLC” in the headers does not affect the contributors’ rights.
 Most contributors don’t care about this, especially for small patches.